 The Natural Selection of Conservative Science, Working Paper, 2017

 Along with some collaborators, I’m using evolutionary modeling to understand issues related to diversity such as: How do discriminatory norms arise between social groups?
 How does power influence strategic behavior between academics?
 How do gender and class emerge in societies?

 Modeling Minimal Conditions for Inequity, Working Paper 2017

 Promoting Diverse Collaborations, with Michael Schneider and Hannah Rubin, Working Paper 2017

-Discrimination and Collaboration in Science, with Hannah Rubin, Working Paper 2017
+Discrimination and Collaboration in Science, with Hannah Rubin, Philosophy of Science, Forthcoming

-The Evolution of Intersectional Oppression with Liam K. Bright and Justin Bruner, Working Paper 2017
+The Evolution of Intersectional Oppression with Liam K. Bright and Justin P. Bruner, BJPS, Conditional Accept, 2017

-Power, Bargaining, and Collaboration, with Justin Bruner, in Scientific Collaboration and Collective Knowledge, Forthcoming
+Power, Bargaining, and Collaboration, with Justin P. Bruner, in Scientific Collaboration and Collective Knowledge, 2017

 Moral Emotions and Naturalized Ethics:

 I’m using tools from evolutionary modeling to assess and expand work in philosophy on the evolution of moral emotions.